Morlabs/DAO/Remuneration.md

-# Compensation of Council Members and Contributors in Trinity DAO
+# Remuneration of Council Members and Contributors in Trinity DAO

 ## Overview